 Construction, Operation and Maintenance, and Decommissioning

-No archaeological resources were found within the alternative area during the 70 percent surveys.
-Future 30 percent surveys will be conducted to the same standard as the previous study to identify potential resources within the alternative area.
+Site SDI-17817 is located within in this alternative.
+This site can be avoided by changing the path of the project roadway layout to reduce impacts to this archaeological resource.

 As no resources are currently identified within the alternative area, impacts are less than significant.

 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature